What Perimenopause Therapy Actually Looks Like and Why It's Different From Regular Talk Therapy

 Perimenopause therapy, as I practice it, is not standard talk therapy applied to hormonal symptoms.
 It's an integrative approach that holds both the biological reality and the psychological, relational, and meaning-making dimensions of what you're going through.

-In practice, this means we might explore how your nervous system has been shaped by decades of stress, caregiving, overachieving, pushing through.
-We look at why perimenopause is activating it now.
+In practice, this means we might explore how your nervous system has been shaped by decades of stress, caregiving, overachieving, pushing through - and why perimenopause is activating it now.
 We might work with Internal Family Systems (IFS) to understand the inner parts of you that feel like they're unraveling, and explore what they actually need.
 We might use somatic approaches to help your body process what your mind hasn't had language for yet.

 We also make space for the deeper questions that perimenopause so often stirs: Who am I becoming?
 What do I actually want?
 What am I ready to let go of?
 These are not distractions from the clinical work.
 They are the clinical work.